AMWA-TV/ms-05-02/docs/Framework.md

 NcBlock is a control class which groups and organises other control classes as its members.
 Members are identified by oid and role.
 An object in a hierarchy of nested blocks can be identified by its role path.
 A member's role path is a sequence of role values starting with the root block's role and ending with the member's role.
+Further explanations are provided in a dedicated [Blocks](Blocks.md) section.

 ```webidl
 // NcBlock class descriptor